-Tumors are often treated with medication.
-The lupron is often prescribed, and it’s usually administered through injections.
-Your vet may also prescribe anti-inflammatory medication to ease any pain.
+Tumors are usually treated with Lupron, which is a prescribed medication that’s administered through injections.
+Also, your vet may prescribe anti-inflammatory medication to ease any pain.

 Why Is My Budgie’s Cere Turning White?

 Male budgies that are stressed produce less testosterone, resulting in their cere turning white or pale.
-If you see this change, evaluate the budgie’s environment and calm it down.
+If you see this change, evaluate the budgie’s living environment.

-In females, a pale color is natural.
-In fact, some white specks on a blue cere in females are healthy.
+In females, pale colors are natural.
+So, some white specks on a blue cere in females are healthy.

-As mentioned, during the breeding season, a female’s cere may become crusty and brown.
-In very crusted ceres, part of the buildup can slough off and reveal a white cere underneath.
+As mentioned, a female’s cere may become crusty and brown during the breeding season.
+In crusted ceres, part of the buildup can slough off and reveal a white cere underneath.

 Budgie’s Cere Turning Red

-If you’re certain that the cere is red, not an off-brown, check for other symptoms.
-A red cere usually indicates that the budgie is stressed, and changes to its environment and diet need to be made.
+Check for other symptoms if you’re certain that the cere is red, not an off-brown color.
+A red cere usually indicates that the budgie is stressed, so you’ll need to make adjustments.

 Why Is My Budgie’s Cere Peeling?

 If your budgie is female, and her brown cere is peeling, she’s likely exiting the breeding season.
-Eventually, the peeling should stop to reveal her usual cere color.
+Eventually, the peeling should cease, revealing her usual cere color.

-In males and females, a peeling cere can mean that a budgie is molting.
-Also, you may notice flakiness in other parts of its body, such as the beak and claws.
+A peeling cere can mean that a male or female budgie is molting.
+Also, you may notice flakiness in other parts of its body, such as the beak and claws/nails.

-A budgie’s cere changing color is usually a natural process that indicates your budgie is growing and maturing.
-However, check for color changes, as this can tell you about its state of health.
+A budgie’s cere changing color is usually indicative of growth and maturation.
+However, check for color changes, as this can tell you about your budgie’s state of health.